Home Improvement New Year Resolutions

 - Carbon monoxide is another deadly gas.
 Installing a carbon monoxide detector typically costs about as much as installing a smoke detector.

-- More than one-third (38 percent) of home fire deaths result from fires in which no smoke alarms are present.4 Check the expiration date of your batteries and detectors.
+- More than two-thirds of home fire deaths result from fires in which no smoke alarms or with smoke alarms that don’t work.4 Check the expiration date of your batteries and detectors.

 - You probably clean the lint trap in your dryer, but many people neglect to clean the vents and ducts behind the dryer.
-Lint may seem innocent, but it’s highly combustible, accounting for more than 15,000 building fires a year.5
+Lint may seem innocent, but it’s highly combustible, accounting for more than 2,900 fires a year resulting in $35 million in property damage losses.5

 Save on Home or Renters Insurance

 Your home and all your possessions inside are likely among your most valuable assets.
 Some home improvement ideas can be inexpensive, but the wrong insurance can quickly become costly.
 The beginning of any year is a great time to take inventory of what you have adequately covered and to think about which deductibles make the most sense for your prized possessions.
-Also, when you make any major renovations to your home or when you acquire a high-value item you may want to think about adding coverage to fully protect it.
+Also, when you make any major renovations to your home or when you acquire a high-value item you may want to think about adding coverage to ensure its properly protected.
 The good news is that rethinking your insurance is also an excellent way to save money.

 Who is Answer Financial?